liangshuang1993/liangshuang1993.github.io/_posts/2019-05-09-attention.md

 attention_cell = DecoderPrenetWrapper(attention_cell, is_training, hp.prenet_depth)

-# concatenate attention context vector and RNN cell output into a 2*attention_depth=512D vector.
+# concatenate attention context vector and attention RNN cell output into a 2*attention_depth=512D vector
+# to form the input to the decoder RNN.
 concat_cell = ConcatOutputAndAttentionWrapper(attention_cell)

 # Decoder, layers specified bottom to top